 To download a Schedule to the controller's Schedule pool, click on the Download icon.

 Setup/Edit Setpoint Schedule in Pool

-The "Edit Schedule" dialog box lets you view a schedule from the schedules listed in the "Setpoint Schedule Pool."
+The "Edit Schedule" dialog box lets you set up or edit a schedule from the schedules listed in the "Setpoint Schedule Pool."